-Considerable Contribution Some Contribution Little/No Contribution 245 Fitzgerald Street 211-215 Fitzgerald Street This relates to the form, detailing and materials of the parapet.
-263 Fitzgerald Street 265 Fitzgerald Street 305 Fitzgerald Street 11 Peel Terrace This relates to the general building envelope and its Inter-War style adaptations.
+Considerable Contribution Some Contribution Little/No Contribution 239 Fitzgerald Street 245 Fitzgerald Street 211-215 Fitzgerald Street This relates to the form, detailing and materials of the parapet.
+263 Fitzgerald Street 265 Fitzgerald Street 305 Fitzgerald Street 11 Peel Terrace 184-186 Fitzgerald Street This relates to the general building envelope and its Inter-War style adaptations.
 217 Fitzgerald Street This relates to the building envelope and the traditional form and detailing of the parapet.
-224-226 Fitzgerald Street This relates to the form and detailing of the form and detailing of the shopfront to #224.
+224-226 Fitzgerald Street This relates to the form and detailing of the parapet and the form and detailing of the shopfront to #224.
 232-236 Fitzgerald Street This relates to the form and detailing of the parapet.
 228-230 Fitzgerald Street This relates to the form and detailing of the parapet.
-228-230 Fitzgerald Street This relates to the form and detailing of the parapet.
-254 Fitzgerald Street This relates to the form and detailing of the parapet.
-254 Fitzgerald Street This relates to the form and detailing of the parapet.
+254 Fitzgerald Street This relates to the form and detailing of the parapet and to the end walls of the shopfront.
 256-258 Fitzgerald Street This relates to the form and detailing of the parapet.
 260-262 Fitzgerald Street This relates to the form and detailing of the parapet.
 260-262 Fitzgerald Street This relates to the form and detailing of the parapet.
-260-262 Fitzgerald Street This relates to the form and detailing of the parapet.
-260-262 Fitzgerald Street This relates to the form and detailing of the parapet.
-260-262 Fitzgerald Street This relates to the form and detailing of the parapet.
-260-262 Fitzgerald Street This relates to the form and detailing of the parapet.
-269 Fitzgerald Street 277 Fitzgerald Street 325 Fitzgerald Street 206 Fitzgerald Street 208-220 Fitzgerald Street 240-246 Fitzgerald Street 243 Fitzgerald Street 252 Fitzgerald Street 264-266 Fitzgerald Street 272 Fitzgerald Street 281 Fitzgerald Street 3 Peel Terrace 9 Peel Terrace 12-16 Peel Terrace 13-15 Peel Terrace 18 Peel Terrace
+269 Fitzgerald Street 277 Fitzgerald Street 277 Fitzgerald Street 277 Fitzgerald Street 277 Fitzgerald Street 325 Fitzgerald Street 203 Fitzgerald Street 206 Fitzgerald Street 208-220 Fitzgerald Street 240-246 Fitzgerald Street 243 Fitzgerald Street 252 Fitzgerald Street 264-266 Fitzgerald Street 272 Fitzgerald Street 3 Peel Terrace 9 Peel Terrace 12-16 Peel Terrace 13-15 Peel Terrace 18 Peel Terrace